hugoeditor/hugocms/backend/help/system/cron.en.md

 points this out.
 If the **improver** is paused, the “to improve” list is not processed.

-## Automatic commit during the build (Pro)
+## Automatic version state during the build (Pro)

-If the source directory is a Git repository, the cron build can create commits automatically.
-Enable it in the **project settings** under “Commit automatically”; one toggle, two messages (each pre-filled with a sensible suggestion, and the date is appended):
+If the source directory is under Git versioning, the cron build can save version states automatically.
+Enable it in the **project settings** under “Save version state automatically”; one toggle, two descriptions (each pre-filled with a sensible suggestion, and the date is appended):

-- **Before the build**, the cron secures pending, still-uncommitted changes in the source directory with the first message — but only if any exist.
+- **Before the build**, the cron secures pending, not yet versioned changes in the source directory with the first description — but only if any exist.
 This check runs on every cron build, even without a due release.
-- **After publishing** due releases, the second commit follows with the publication message.
+- **After publishing** due releases, the second version state follows with the publication description.

-The split keeps the publication commit limited to the published files, so stray direct edits do not slip in.
-As with a manual commit, it includes all pending changes in the source directory.
-Requires a valid Pro license; if a commit fails, the build does not abort — it is only logged.
+The split keeps the publication state limited to the published files, so stray direct edits do not slip in.
+As when saving by hand, it includes all pending changes in the source directory.
+Requires a valid Pro license; if saving fails, the build does not abort — it is only logged.

 ## The special part: automatic improvement